ggabbiani/orthodocs/docs/examples/documents/annotated.md

     2.71828

-The number e, also known as Euler's number, is a mathematical constant approximately equal to 2.71828 which can be characterized in many ways
+The number e, also known as Euler's number, is a mathematical constant approximately equal to 2.71828 which can be characterized in many ways.

 ## Functions